nbristow12/gaia-drone-control/README.md

 https://drive.google.com/drive/folders/1MrDqN7BMAj4Jl0IVvFGdhrfC5YlxuMcb?usp=sharing (NSF-MRI-GAIA/Subproject 1.4 - Drone Feedback Control/Resources/Setup Resources)

 ### Drone Parameter Setup
 There is also a drone parameter file in the same Google Drive folder that has the rc#_option parameters configured to perform the correct actions for the switch assignments.
 (It is a copy of the parameters from GAIA-4, which was used for this testing.)
+If using Jetson Xavier, you must also enable all SR0 parameters via Mission Planner config tab.
+These should all have values set to 10 (hz).

 ### Gimbal Wiring/Setup